devleaks/golfleague/README.md

 DEVELOPMENT STATUS
 ------------------

-The application is under development and not ready for download.
+The application is under development and not ready for use.

 REQUIREMENTS
 ------------

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application template that your Web server supports PHP 5.6.0.

 ACKNOWLEDGEMENT